Skip to main content

 Overview

 Automations let ntrp act on its own — daily summaries, inbox monitoring, reminders, or any task you’d otherwise forget to do manually.
-Each automation has one or more triggers (when to run), a description (what to do in natural language), and optional notifiers (where to send results).
+Each automation has one or more triggers (when to run), a description (what to do in natural language), and optional notification behavior through configured notifiers.
 When multiple triggers are defined, the automation fires when any trigger condition is met.
+Automations viewer

 Trigger types